 The current NWHC Milton Friend Building was originally built in 1969 as a private chemical research center and fire protection product manufacturing facility.
 The building and surrounding land was purchased by the U.S. Fish and Wildlife Service (the original governmental home of NWHC) in 1978, with renovations and additional construction completed in 1983.
 The NWHC Tight Isolation Building was completed in 1985 and houses biocontainment facilities required for live animal work.

 Sources/Usage: Public Domain.

-Since the 1980s, the NWHC mission and capacity have expanded; age and space limitations of the present facilities pose a
+Since the 1980s, the NWHC mission and capacity have expanded; age and space

 Entrance to the Milton Friend Building at the current National Wildlife Health Center.

 Contacts